JAGAD51/BuzzShelter/README.md

 # BuzzShelter
-Android application that helps homeless people find the closest shelter.
+Android application that helps annyong ha se yo homeless people find the closest shelter. wow this is the best app ever.